zjestrella-r7/plugin-sdk-docs/README.md

 The `make` task does two things: Creates a `<vendor>/<name>` container with the plugin code, and also a `<vendor>-<name>-<version>.tar.gz` package that can be uploaded via `komand plugin register` or via the plugins UI within the Komand interface.
 All of the plugins are built as Docker containers for easy packaging and running.
 You can always type `make` during the process of writing your plugin to build the latest version of it.

-### Step 3: Exploring Plugin Helpers
+### Step 3: Exploring Plugin Commands

-Now that your plugin shell has been built, Komand provides some nice helpers on using it.
+Now that your plugin shell has been built, let's play around with some of the Plugin commands

 To see what flags your plugin supports, try running: